UCSBarchlab/owl/README.md

 Next, `cd` into the `/opt/ila-to-rosette/build` directory on the container.
 Running the binary `ILAngToRosette` will produce a file called `riscv_rspec.rkt`, which contains the translation for a RISC-V ILA to Rosette pre/postconditions.

-If you instead wish to produce the Rosette specification for the AES accelerator:
+If you wish to produce the Rosette specification for the AES accelerator:

 1. Uncomment the lines of code specified in `/opt/ila-to-rosette/src/main.cc` and comment out the `riscv` lines (also specified).
 In total: 3 lines commented,